How to Make a DIY Wasp Trap

 Different baits work at different times of the year.
 In the spring and early summer, wasps are looking for sources of protein.
 In the late summer and early fall, they are seeking sweets.

 Place a piece of lunch meat or a small hunk of hamburger inside your trap in the spring.
 Use a few inches of sugar water, water with jam, soda, fruit juice or another sweet liquid in the summer and fall months.
-Add a bit... of vinegar to the mix to keep bees out of your trap.
+Adding honey will attract honeybees, so it's important not to use this as a sweet bait.
+Add a bit of vinegar to the mix to keep bees out of your trap.

 Set the Trap